ubffm/arcapi/README.md

    by American Library Association and the Library of Congress.
 Our retroconversion works with both.
 2. `Old DIN 31631`.
-This is conversion system for DIN standards for Romanized Hebrew which was in effect from the early eighties until 2011.
+This is conversion system for DIN standards for Romanized Hebrew which were in effect from the early eighties until 2011.
 3. `PI`.
 This is the Prussian Instructions standard for Romanization, which was in effect for many years in collections around various